Alpeev/chez-parallel-map/README.md

 # chez-parallel-map
-A library for parallel computation in Chez Scheme
+A quickly hacked library for parallel computation in Chez Scheme.

 This library provides a set of tools for parallel computaions in Chez Scheme.
 To get started, copy parallel-map.ss into your project directory.
 Use